Car Fumes Linked to Food, Pet Allergies in Kids

 What they found was that those who became sensitized to allergens tended to have higher exposure to traffic exhaust.
 And while other studies have linked heavy traffic with asthma in kids, this new research is the first to link air pollution and measured allergic sensitization during some of the earliest stages of life.

 “This is a really early look.
-Most of the studies that have been done to date have looked at age 2, age 4, age 6,” says co-author Michael Brauer, a professor in the School of Population and Public Health at the University of British Columbia.
+Most of the studies that have been done to date have looked at age 2, age 4, age 6,” says Michael Brauer, a professor in the School of Population and Public Health at the University of British Columbia who is co-author of the May 2015 study.

 The researchers also found that the kids who were least likely to develop sensitivity to allergens were those who had siblings and/or pets, who attended daycare, and who lived in a home with an unattached garage.